Light Years

 Eora / Sydney

-In February, Michael Reid Sydney + Berlin will present our first full-scale solo exhibition from Yankunytjatjara artist Raylene Walatinna.
-A major force within the dynamic school of First Nations painters at Iwantja Arts in the rocky desert country of Indulkana on the Aṉangu Pitjantjatjara Yankunytjatjara (APY) Lands, Walatinna is the daughter and frequent collaborator of acclaimed artist Betty Chimney, as well as an exceptional talent in her own right.
+A senior Yankunytjatjara woman and established painter at Iwantja Arts – the Indigenous-owned and -governed art centre in the rocky desert country of Indulkana on the Aṉangu Pitjantjatjara Yankunytjatjara Lands – Walatinna is the daughter and frequent collaborator of globally acclaimed artist, Iwantja Arts director and three-time Wynne Prize finalist Betty Chimney, as well as an exceptional talent in her own right.

-Revealing the influence of her trailblazing mother – a three-time Wynne Prize finalist and one of the most highly regarded artists represented by the gallery – Walatinna’s work channels the rich tones and elemental rhythms of the desert in a celebration of her family’s enduring connection to Country and Yankunytjatjara cultural history.
+Walatinna often works collaboratively with her mother, continuing the custom of older women passing on knowledge of Tjukurpa (Aṉangu cultural stories) and Ngura (Country) to younger generations.
+Revealing the influence of her trailblazing mother, Walatinna’s work channels the tones and elemental rhythms of the desert in a celebration of her enduring connection to Country and Yankunytjatjara culture.

-Her forthcoming solo exhibition follows a star turn in Heirloom, our Murrurundi gallery’s most recent collaborative exhibition with Country Style magazine, as well as a celebrated showing alongside several of her Iwantja Arts peers in the group exhibition Ngura pilunpa – Peaceful Country at Michael Reid Southern Highlands.
 “My mum has always been my closest friend.
 I learnt how to paint from her – she is a very good teacher.
-Over time, I’ve developed my own way of working too,” says Walatinna in a profile published in Country Style’s 2025 Art Issue alongside the opening of Heirloom.
+Over time, I’ve developed my own way of working too,” says Walatinna in a profile published in Country Style’s 2025 Art Issue, which coincided with the opening of Heirloom and featured Walatinna’s work on its cover.
 “My paintings are different to my mum’s – even though we are often painting the same Country.
 Our shapes usually connect in different ways, and we have different ideas on how to use colour.”

 Odyssey